azral1962/min-book/src/lib.typ

     * the process of book creation and their importance in the project. **/
   epigraph: none,
   /** <- quote | content
-    * A short citation or excerpt of other works used to introduce the main
+    * A short citation or excerpt from other works used to introduce the main
     * theme of the book; can suggest a reflection, a mood, or idea related to
     * the text. **/
   toc: true,